 As BRI works with various clients on projects to examine mercury in specific ecosystems, we generate reports detailing our work and findings.
 To obtain a specific report, or details on our work, please contact BRI directly or use our Multimedia Library.

-BRI’s Wildlife Mercury Lab can analyze tissues, such as feather, fur, blood, muscle, liver, talon tips, fish, and eggs, using its two Direct Mercury Analyzers for total mercury.
+BRI’s Wildlife Mercury Lab can analyze tissues, such as feather, fur, blood, muscle, liver, talon tips, fish, eggs, and human hair using its Direct Mercury Analyzer for total mercury.

 © 2018 Biodiversity Research Institute is a 501(c)3 non-profit